TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Markers/$readme.txt

   - Specific enemy units or weapons with the custom parameter {warning:true}
   - Allies that grant support bonuses to the selected unit In addition, units who can participate in a Talk event will have an icon next to their name on the unit selection screen during battle preparations.
+In R-markers-values.js, these can be toggled as you please inside the MarkerDisplay object.

 	TO USE
 Unit State Animator by McMagister is required.
 If you don't already have it from a different plugin, it's bundled with this one as well.